-Beds with platform boards may be on the cheaper side, but they’re also firmer and lend more support.
-Some ottoman platform boards are ventilated so that air can come up through the base and the mattress.
+Beds with platform boards may be cheaper, but they’re also firmer and lend more support.
+Some ottoman platform boards are ventilated so air can come up through the base and the mattress.

 Additional features and styling

 The storage space may be the star feature of an ottoman bed, but there’s more to this type of bed than just the storage.
-They come with regular beds’ features, too, and you can style your bed to suit your tastes.
+They also have regular bed features; you can style your bed to suit your tastes.